Supplier Spotlight: Denominator

 This isn’t to say that DataOps teams won’t grow, as they must grow to scale with your business growth.
 However, end-to-end integration solutions like Crux will augment the workload of your data engineers, allowing those teams to shift large portions of their time from tedious maintenance work to value-add tasks that lead to new insights.
 Additionally, in today’s job market, talented employees are harder to come by, and expenses increase with headcount because of costs associated with recruiting, onboarding, and retaining that talent.
 Augmenting your current team and scaling over time is a more stable and effective solution that will gain popularity in 2023.

 This has started to happen voluntarily, and more committees are formed to target ESG data standardization, and the logical outcome is a resolution yielding some standards.
 Whether they’re around formatting data, reporting it, or something else entirely has yet to be determined.
-Still, it’s clear that this is a huge headache for data consumers, and solving it would be a great step toward environmental change.
-Easier access leads to wider adoption, which is critical for ESG data specifically since its adoption drives positive change.
+Still, it’s clear that this is a huge headache for data consumers, and solving it would be a significant step toward environmental change.
+Easier access leads to wider adoption, which is critical for ESG data since its adoption drives positive change.

 Paola Saibene, a principal consultant at IT advisory firm Resultant, summarizes it nicely in a recent CIO article: